NoushinN/stem-ed/Data Analysis Lessons/3. ML/README.md

 - Hastie, Tibshirani, Friedman – The Elements of Statistical Learning.[1]
 Free. (https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
 A great classic text.
 Starting to show its age a little, especially in neural networks.
 One of the authors has uses a particularly dense statistical language, but those sections can mostly be skipped if that is not of interest.

+- Daniel Kaplan's Functions for Teaching Statistical Modeling provides graphics and other functions that evaluate and display models across many different kinds of model architecture.
+For instance, you can evaluate the effect size of a model input in the same way, regardless of architecture, interaction terms, etc, found [here](https://www.rdocumentation.org/packages/statisticalModeling/versions/0.3.0)

 - MacKay – Information Theory, Inference, and Learning Algorithms.[2]
 Free for on-screen viewing. (https://www.inference.org.uk/itprnn/book.pdf) I love this book, but it really is for somebody who is interested in connecting information theory with statistics.
 The examples are mostly from physics, but as a non-physics person I found them interesting.
 The examples are great, and the author gives multiple ways to read the book; which chapters to leave out if you are not interested in certain topics.
 There is no “code” in the book, just a lot of great exercises.

 - Bishop – Pattern Recognition and Machine Learning.[3]
 Not free.
 A good, big book, with a very broad coverage.
 The statistical level of book jumps around a lot, which means it is easy to miss very important new points.